-\Name of shareholder .....
+Name of shareholder

-.....(IF YOU ARE UNABLE TO ATTEND THE MEETING)
+Name of proxy (IF YOU ARE UNABLE TO ATTEND THE MEETING)

 A member (shareholder) entitled to attend and vote is entitled to appoint one or more proxies to attend and vote instead of him.
 A proxy need not be a member.
 The above proxy form has been prepared to enable you to exercise your right to vote.